Lawsuit filed against Harvard, accusing it of violating the civil rights of Jewish students

-BOSTON — (AP) — Several Jewish students have filed a lawsuit against Harvard University, accusing it of becoming "a bastion of rampant anti-Jewish hatred and harassment."
+BOSTON — Several Jewish students have filed a lawsuit against Harvard University, accusing it of becoming “a bastion of rampant anti-Jewish hatred and harassment.”

 The lawsuit filed Wednesday mirrors others filed since the Oct.
 7 Hamas attack on Israel, including against The Art Institute of Chicago, New York University and the University of Pennsylvania.